nicolasserrano/CS/Java/Exercises.md

 # JSON

-Create the servlet ProductJSONListMockup that shows the sama information that the servlet ProductListMockup but sending the information with the data in a JSON structure instead of the HMTL to be rendered.
+Create the servlet ProductJSONListMockup that shows the same information that the servlet ProductListMockup but sending the information with the data in a JSON structure instead of the HMTL to be rendered.

 To do this follow the next steps:
 1. Create a servlet that writes a JSON array with all the data of the Vector of Product data.